CSW helps participant answer some of life’s questions

-Categories: Advocacy & Social Justice, Grants & Scholarships, Racial Ethnic Diversity, Seminaries, Women’s Ministries
+Categories: Advocacy & Social Justice, Grants & Scholarships, Racial Equity, Seminaries, Women’s Ministries

 Tags: commission on the status of women, feminism, feminist, korea, korean, min-hee kim, pcusa, presbyterian, presbyterian ministry at the united nations, racial ethnic and women's ministries, san francisco theological seminary, theology, united nations, Women, Young Women’s Leadership

-Ministries: Racial and Intercultural Justice Ministries, All Women in the Church, Racial Ethnic & Women’s Ministries, Racial Ethnic Leadership Development and Recruitment, Korean Intercultural Congregational Support, Women’s Leadership Development and Young Women’s Ministries
+Ministries: Racial, Gender and Intercultural Justice Ministries, All Women in the Church, Racial Equity & Women’s Intercultural Ministries, Leadership Development for Leaders of Color, Korean Intercultural Congregational Support, Women’s Leadership Development and Young Women’s Ministries